 Joey had the privilege of growing up in a pastor’s home in a small town in Michigan.
 In that environment, he turned from his sin in repentance and faith at a very young age.
 Joey is a graduate of Maranatha Baptist University and completing graduate studies at Reformed Theological Seminary.
 After serving in Russian speaking missions for several years, Joey and his wife Leah joined Morning Star in 2017.
 He is not only thankful for the community at Morning Star, but also thankful for the opportunity to serve in ways to help it grow and flourish for the glory of God.

-Jack Cook, Lay Pastor
+Ryan Schmid, Lay Pastor